terryaney/Documentation.Camelot/README.md

 Based on how the host and child applications are architected determines which events you will use.

 1. If the host application will execute the code when confirm or cancel is selected, use `onModalAppConfirmed` and/or `onModalAppCancelled`,
-1. If the child application will execute the code when confirm or cancel is selected, use `onConfirmed` and/or `onCancelled`
+1. If the child application will execute the code when confirm or cancel is selected, use `onConfirm` and/or `onCancel`

 At any stage during the lifecycle of the modal application, if the modal application needs to indicate to the host, that an unexpected exception has occured and that the Bootstrap modal should be disabled, use `application.triggerEvent( "onUnexpectedError", ex );` within the modal application.
 By default, the KatApp framework automatically triggers this event if a RBLe calculation fails during the ConfigureUI calculation.
 It then catches this event and displays a validation summary and disables the UI.